vladimir-kap/hostedSimpleTelegramBot/README.md

 # hostedSimpleTelegramBot

+this is just a small demo.
+You can try this bot on telegram: @ricewaterBot

 On this repo uploaded simple telegram bot that calculate how much water you need to cook specific value of rice.
 Hosted on timeweb server.
 What i learned: <strong>hosting telegram bot to remote system and configure it to execute on startup.</strong>